pixilie/pixilie/README.md

-Hey 👋 I'm Kristen, an eighteen years old French student.
+Hi 👋, I'm Kristen, an 18-year-old French student.

-I have always been interested in programming and love creating my own projects.
+I have always been interested in programming and love creating my projects.
 I started with Python a few years ago, but my first real project was a weather app.
 After that, I delved into web development and, more recently, I've been working on Discord bots.
-My next goal is to learn lower level langage such as rust and C and start software development.
+My next goal is to learn lower-level languages such as Rust and C and start software development.

-You can contact me by [mail](mailto:kristen.couty@gmail.com) 📫 or with discord (`@pixilie`) 🗨️.
+You can contact me by [mail](mailto:contact@pixilie.net) 📫 or with discord (`@pixilie`) 🗨️.

 ## Projects